weweb-assets/plugin-dayjs/src/markdown/formulas.md

 ### compareDate

 Indicates the difference between two date-time in the specified unit (seconds, minutes, etc...). <br/><br/>
 By default, compareDate will truncate the result to zero decimal places, returning an integer.
-If you want a floating point number, pass true as the third argument. <br/><br/>
+If you want a floating point number, pass true as the fourth argument. <br/><br/>

-`compareDate(date1, date2, unit)` or `compareDate(date1, date2, unit, true)`
+`compareDate(date1, date2, unit)` or `compareDate(date1, date2, unit, floating)`

 Available units: